How to Build Own Trading Platform: Essential Steps to Get Started

-Prop platforms, on the other hand, are customized platforms developed by large brokerages to suit their specific requirements and trading style.
+Prop trading platforms, in contrast to off-the-shelf solutions, are customized platforms developed by large brokerages to meet their unique needs and trading strategies.

 E*Trade is considered the founding father of online trading.
 The company offers two applications - E*Trade for beginners and Power E*Trade for more advanced investors.
-The platforms work for Android and iOS, and allow users to easily manage their funds, receive real-time updates, generate reports, and check market news.
-The main advantages of E*Trade are the ability to choose risks (small, medium, and large) and the absence of commission for transactions on shares and EFTs (from the English exchanged-traded funds - an exchange-traded fund).
-Instead, they charge investors a contract fee, and the fee depends on how many trades you make per month.
+The platforms work for Android and iOS and allow users to easily manage their funds, receive real-time updates, generate reports, and check market news.
+The main advantages of E*Trade are the ability to choose risks (small, medium, and large) and the absence of commission for transactions on shares and EFTs (from the English exchange-traded funds - an exchange-traded fund).
+Instead, they charge investors a contract fee, which depends on how many trades you make per month.

-Robinhood is a relatively new company that was founded in 2013, 30 years after the creation of the legendary E*Trade.
-Robinhood is engaged in trading stocks, options, ETFs, and also deals with cryptocurrencies.
+Robinhood is a relatively new company founded in 2013, 30 years after the creation of the legendary E*Trade.
+Robinhood trades stocks, options, ETFs, and also deals with cryptocurrencies.
 Their feature is the absence of commission for the transaction.
 How do they make money then, you ask?
 Look for the answer in the next chapter on monetization strategies.

 The company keeps up with the times and actively develops new directions.
-For example, in 2019 they launched a separate app, Robinhood Snacks, with financial news and even their own podcast (!), which was downloaded over 10 million times in the first 9 months.
+For example, in 2019, they launched a separate app, Robinhood Snacks, with financial news and even their podcast (!), which was downloaded over 10 million times in the first nine months.

-The Stash service is loved for its educational content, simple interface and detailed instructions for use, and therefore it is considered a good option for beginners.
+Because of its educational content, simple interface and detailed instructions for use, and therefore it is considered a good option for beginners.
 When registering, the application asks users questions about their goals and expectations from investments and then selects risks and a personal trading strategy.
-The company works with stocks and ETFs, and charges users a monthly fee of $1 to $9, depending on the amount of investment.

 Core Features of Trading Systems